socketio/socket.io-client-swift/README.md

 ===
 Constructor
 -----------
-`init(socketURL: String, opts:[String: AnyObject]? = nil)` - Constructs a new client for the given URL. opts can be omitted (will use default values.)
+`init(socketURL: String, opts:[String: AnyObject]? = nil)` - Constructs a new client for the given URL. opts can be omitted (will use default values.
+See example)
 Methods
 -------
 1. `socket.on(name:String, callback:((data:NSArray?, ack:AckEmitter?) -> Void))` - Adds a handler for an event.
 Items are passed by an array. `ack` can be used to send an ack when one is requested.
 See example.